top of page

 ABOUT BETSY MASON

 Betsy is a freelance science journalist and editor based in the San Francisco Bay Area.
-She is a 2022 Alicia Patterson Foundation fellow reporting on how the science of animal minds is changing how we think about us and them.
+She is a 2022-2023 Alicia Patterson Foundation fellow reporting on how the science of animal minds is changing how we think about us and them.

-She has a master’s degree in geology from Stanford University and is a graduate of the UC Santa Cruz Science Communication Program.
+Betsy has a master’s degree in geology from Stanford University and is a graduate of the UC Santa Cruz Science Communication Program.
 She serves as secretary of the board of the Council for the Advancement of Science Writing.

 Coverage areas of particular interest include animal cognition and behavior, neuroscience, language, cartography, earth sciences, remote sensing and satellite imagery, climate, environment, data visualization, philosophy of science, and science history.